 When a child is constipated, the stool in the intestines has backed up more than it should.
 What “more than it should” means varies depending on the age of the child and the diet.
 The longer stool sits in the colon, the more water is absorbed back into the body.
 When a child is constipated the stool tends to be hard, and passing it tends to be painful.

 Stool that is hard (firmer than peanut butter) or foul smelling (you’ll know) in a child who has not yet had solid foods may represent something as simple as needing more to drink (especially during hot weather), but it may also be the sign of a disease.
 Contact your pediatrician to discuss the situation.
-If the baby is otherwise healthy, one teaspoon of light *Karo syrup in 4 ounces of water will often get things back on track.
 Also, contact your pediatrician if the baby is less than a month old and hasn’t gone for 4 days.
 When kids begin to take baby food, the stools change once again.
 They may be either softer or firmer, but they will likely smell worse (kids also smile and laugh more at this age, more than making up for the unpleasantness).
 Most children’s intestines are very responsive to the foods they eat.

 Bananas, rice cereal and applesauce all tend to produce firmer stools.
 Carrots and squash are constipating for some babies.
 Pears, peaches, plums, apricots, peas and prunes make stools softer.
 By balancing the diet, you can often keep the stools comfortably mid-range.
 If the stools are still too firm, juice is the gentlest medicine to soften them up.
 Two ounces of apple juice twice a day is a good bet.
 If this doesn’t work, prune juice is even better.
 Also, when your son is straining you might want to put him in a tub of warm water.
 This will relax his muscles and make the stool easier to pass.